Skip to main content

 Example of a shortened link:

-Instead of: https://peptalkr1.au1.cliniko.com/bookings?business_id=94317&practitioner_id=148677
+Instead of: https://yourbusiness.au1.cliniko.com/bookings?business_id=94317&practitioner_id=148677

-You could use: peptalkr.com/special
+You could use: yourbusiness.com/summer-special-2026

 While it may not be quite as short as a third-party link shortener, it's still much shorter than a full Cliniko booking URL, and significantly more reliable for SMS delivery.

-How to create your own short links
+Steps to create links

 You'll create what's called a "301 redirect" - this means when someone clicks your short link, they're automatically redirected to your full Cliniko booking URL.